rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 </article>
 </details>

-### Sample of Different Payment Channels
+### Sample for Various Payment Methods

-Some sample HTTP notifications for a successful transaction on different payment channels are given below.
+Some sample HTTP notifications for a successful transaction on different payment methods are given below.

 <!-- TODO: Update the notification sample with actual test result-->